Mathematics: Psychology (aesthetic, creativity and intuition)

 The validity of a mathematical theorem relies only on the rigor of its proof, which could theoretically be done automatically by a computer program.
 This does not mean that there is no place for creativity in a mathematical work.
 On the contrary, many important mathematical results (theorems) are solutions of problems that other mathematicians failed to solve, and the invention of a way for solving them may be a fundamental way of the solving process.
 An extreme example is Apery's theorem: Roger Apery provided only the ideas for a proof, and the formal proof was given only several months later by three other mathematicians.

 Creativity and rigor are not the only psychological aspects of the activity of mathematicians.
 Some mathematicians can see their activity as a game, more specifically as solving puzzles.
 This aspect of mathematical activity is emphasized in recreational mathematics.

 Mathematicians can find an aesthetic value to mathematics.
 Like beauty, it is hard to define, it is commonly related to elegance, which involves qualities like simplicity, symmetry, completeness, and generality.
 G. H. Hardy in A Mathematician's Apology expressed the belief that the aesthetic considerations are, in themselves, sufficient to justify the study of pure mathematics.
-He also identified other criteria such as significance, unexpectedness, and inevitability, which contribute to mathematical aesthetic.
+He also identified other criteria such as significance, unexpectedness, and inevitability, which contribute to mathematical aesthetics.
 Paul Erdős expressed this sentiment more ironically by speaking of "The Book", a supposed divine collection of the most beautiful proofs.
 The 1998 book Proofs from THE BOOK, inspired by Erdős, is a collection of particularly succinct and revelatory mathematical arguments.
 Some examples of particularly elegant results included are Euclid's proof that there are infinitely many prime numbers and the fast Fourier transform for harmonic analysis.

 Some feel that to consider mathematics a science is to downplay its artistry and history in the seven traditional liberal arts.
 One way this difference of viewpoint plays out is in the philosophical debate as to whether mathematical results are created (as in art) or discovered (as in science).
 The popularity of recreational mathematics is another sign of the pleasure many find in solving mathematical questions.

-In the 20th century, the mathematician L. E. J. Brouwer even initiated a philosophical perspective known as intuitionism, which primarily identifies mathematics with certain creative processes in the mind.
-Intuitionism is in turn one flavor of a stance known as constructivism, which only considers a mathematical object valid if it can be directly constructed, not merely guaranteed by logic indirectly.
-This leads committed constructivists to reject certain results, particularly arguments like existential proofs based on the law of excluded middle.

-In the end, neither constructivism nor intuitionism displaced classical mathematics or achieved mainstream acceptance.
-However, these programs have motivated specific developments, such as intuitionistic logic and other foundational insights, which are appreciated in their own right.